dathaotrinh/MapTheUSA/README.md

 ## Overview

- * This software package creates a graph of cities in the Unitied States with links between the cities.
+ * This software package creates a graph of cities in the Unitied States with links between the cities, then finds the shortest path from one city to another using Dijkstra's Algorithm.

 ## Features